Skins (2017 film): Ana, Guille, and Ernesto

 Ernesto is masturbating to a picture of his deformed girlfriend, Ana, and gets caught by his mother who has a panic attack and kicks him out.
 Ana is cheating on Ernesto with a burn-victim named Guille because she wants someone to love her for the way she looks.

-Ernesto visits Ana to ask to move in with her and tells Ana that he hasn't told his mom about their relationship because his mother wants him to date non-deformed girls.
+Ernesto visits Ana to ask to move in with her and tells Ana that he has not told his mom about their relationship because his mother wants him to date non-deformed girls.
 Ana asks if Ernesto likes her or her deformity to which he responds her.
 Ana does not believe him and ends their relationship.
 Guille finds a briefcase full of money, happy that he can use the money for plastic surgery.
 Ana is upset by this because she thinks that he should be okay with the way he looks, but decides to end their relationship and love herself for the way she is.

 Ernesto who is homeless finds Samantha laying on the street and falls in love with her.